As an Amazon Associate I earn from qualifying purchases.

 I always feel such a win when I can get something to come out of my kitchen that is the same or better than something I can buy, because it’s a win for my tastebuds and my wallet!

-And while pumpkin is in season, I don’t see why these pumpkin streusel muffins shouldn’t be a staple on our kitchen counter.
+And while pumpkin is in season, I don’t see why these pumpkin streusel muffins shouldn’t be a staple on our kitchen counter (I know they’re one of the first things I make every year to kick off my pumpkin baking streak!).

 Pumpkin Streusel Muffins

-- 1/4 cup butter cold and cut into pieces
+- 2 Tablespoons (28g) unsalted butter cold and cut into pieces

-- Spray 14 wells of two 12-count muffin pans with non-stick spray or line the wells with cupcake liners.
+- Spray 7 wells of a 12-count muffin pans2 with non-stick spray or line the wells with cupcake liners.
 Set aside.

 - Place flour, butter, brown sugar, cinnamon, pumpkin pie spice, and salt into a small bowl.